gyan-cell/nvim/README.md

 Oblivion-vim is a lightweight and minimal NeoVim configuration written in Lua.
 It aims to provide essential features for a smooth and efficient coding experience, including LSP (Language Server Protocol), TreeSitter, file tree navigation, and GitHub Copilot-like code assistance.

-## Features
-- **LSP Integration**: Seamless integration with Language Server Protocol for intelligent code completion, diagnostics, and more.
-- **TreeSitter**: Advanced syntax highlighting and code analysis for enhanced readability and navigation.
-- **File Tree**: Convenient file tree navigation for easy project exploration.
-- **Codeium Support**: Enjoy code assistance similar to GitHub Copilot for improved productivity.
-- **Harpoon Integration**: Significantly decreases the time To Switch between the Files .
-- **Telescope Integration**: For Better Navigation between Files With The Help Of Fuzzy Finder.
-- **And Many More.**

 ## Installation
 To use Oblivion-vim, follow these simple steps: